FriederikeHanssen/rnafusion/docs/usage.md

 ### Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 The pipeline will detect whether a sample is single- or paired-end from the samplesheet - the `fastq_2` column is empty for single-end.

-The samplesheet has to be a comma-separated (.csv), tab-separated (.tsv), yaml (.yaml or .yml) or json (.json) file but can have as many columns as you desire.
-There is a strict requirement for the `sample` and `strandedness` columns.
-One or more of these columns should be provided too: `fastq_1`, `bam`, `cram`, `junctions` and `splice_junctions`
+The samplesheet has to be a comma-separated (.csv), tab-separated (.tsv), yaml (.yaml or .yml) or json (.json) file but can have as many entries as you desire.
+There is a strict requirement for the `sample` and `strandedness` fields.
+One or more of these fields should be provided too: `fastq_1`, `bam`, `cram`, `junctions` and `splice_junctions`

-A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
-This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.
+A final samplesheet file consisting of both single- and paired-end data may look something like the one below:

 ```csv title="samplesheet.csv"
 sample,fastq_1,fastq_2,strandedness